Become A Study Group Leader

 OLLI always welcomes new study group leaders from within the OLLI membership and from the Washington, DC community who would like to share their knowledge and passion with members.
 There are no tests and no grades; members participate purely for the joy of learning.
 The goal is a high-quality learning experience accessible to all.

 Before each fall and spring semester, new study group leaders are required to attend a study group leader orientation.
-The topics covered in the orientation include general logistics, OLLI’s unique population of learners, classroom management, and using audio/visual equipment in the classrooms.
-Prior study group leaders are also welcome to attend.
+The topics covered include general logistics, information about the unique OLLI demographic, classroom management, and using audio/visual equipment in the classrooms.
+Participants also have the opportunity to see their classroom, try out the equipment, and take a tour of OLLI.

 Please click here to download the OLLI at AU Study Group Leader Manual.